wvlet/airframe/airspec/README.md

   - On the other hand, a minimalist approach like minitest, which uses a limited set of syntax like `asserts` and `test("....")`, is too restricted.
 For example, I believe assertion syntax like `x shouldBe y` is a good invention in ScalaTest to make clear the meaning of assertions to represent `(value) shoudlBe (expected value)`.
 In minitest `assert(x == y)` has the same meaning, but the intention of test writers is not clear because we can write it in two ways: `assert(value == expected)` or `assert(expected == value)`.
 Minitest also has no feature for selecting test cases to run; It only supports specifying class names to run, which is just a basic functionality of __sbt__.
   - A minimalist approach forces us to be like [Zen](https://en.wikipedia.org/wiki/Zen) mode.
 We can extend minitest with rich assertions, but we still need to figure out the right balance between a minimalist and developing a DSL for our own teams.

-## AirSpec: Writing Tests As Functions In Scala
+## AirSpec: Writing Tests As Plain Functions In Scala

 So where is a middle ground in-between these two extremes?
 We usually don't want to learn too complex DSLs, and also we don't want to be a minimalist, either.